1. The Hitler “diaries” that embarrassed a German newspaper.

 4. The long lost work of a literary lion.

 In 1794, William Henry Ireland, the teenaged son of British engraver and Shakespeare aficionado Samuel Ireland, presented his father with a starling new discovery—a mortgage deed supposedly signed by William Shakespeare himself.
 The elder Ireland was understandably thrilled; even today remarkably little of Shakespeare’s life has been documented.
 William claimed he had discovered the document in a friend’s collection and hinted that there was more to come.
 Soon, the Irelands were in possession of a cache of documents that ranged from the mundane to the remarkable: receipts and contracts; correspondence between Shakespeare and a patron; a letter from Queen Elizabeth I singing the Bard’s praises; a love poem William “wrote” to his wife Anne Hathaway; and, amazingly, two previously undiscovered plays, “Henry II” and “Vortigern and Rowena.”
 The Irelands quickly became London celebrities, but it didn’t last long.
-Eagle-eyed experts soon pointed out a number of inaccuracies, including the fact that the writing on many of the documents did not match the few existing examples of Shakespeare’s handwriting, and in March 1796 the most respected Shakespeare scholar of the 19th century weighed in, publishing his own scathing critique of Ireland’s documents.
+Eagle-eyed experts soon pointed out a number of inaccuracies, including the fact that the writing on many of the documents did not match the few existing examples of Shakespeare’s handwriting, and in March 1796 a respected Shakespeare scholar weighed in, publishing his own scathing critique of Ireland’s documents.
 The final blow came just a few days later when the public got its first—and last—glimpse at “Vortigen.”
 The performance of the play was a disaster, and left nobody convinced it could have been written by Shakespeare.
 Shortly thereafter, William Ireland confessed to the whole thing, claiming he had created the documents in an effort to please his cold, distant father.

 5. The “get” of the century goes awry.